scottmconway/nfg-bylaws/bylaws_pandoc.md

   - e. **Duties of the Treasurer**:
     - i.
 Maintain a detailed record of all grotto income and expenditures.
     - ii.
-Discharge grotto funds as directed by the Executive Committee or a 2/3 majority vote of the Regular, Associate and Honorary members.
+Discharge grotto funds as directed by the Executive Committee or a 2/3 majority vote of members.
     - iii.
 See that receipts of expenditures are kept in grotto files, and a financial report is placed in the grotto files every December.
     - iv.
 Make a financial report at each regular grotto meeting, and, as requested, at meetings of the Executive Committee.